zramsay/eris-cli/README.md

 ## Files

-Eris has a pretty handy wrapper around IPFS which is useful for quick file sharing from the host.
+Monax has a pretty handy wrapper around IPFS which is useful for quick file sharing from the host.

 To see the various ways in which `eris` can help you with distributed file sharing, please type: